ShubhamSomse/IBMDataScience/README.md

 # IBMDataScience
-This is course certificate
+This is a course certificate.
-It have Jupyter file for Evaluation.
+It has a Jupyter file for Evaluation.